Roboy/RoboyVR/README.md

+#roboyVR™

+**How it works:**
+Roboy and its behavior is simulated on the virtual machine via ROS.
+Important information
+regarding roboy's movement are then sent through a ROSbridge(g.e. messages) towards Unity.
+In Unity roboy is rendered and constantly updated concerning positions, rotations, etc.
+With the help of a VR-Headset you can watch roboy move around in a virtual space.

-# Setup roboyVR
+## Setup

-This tutorial will help you setup roboyVR.
+This tutorial will help you setup roboyVR with all necessities it comes with.

-## Part 1.1: Setup Virtualbox with Ubuntu
+### Part 1.1: Setup Virtualbox with Ubuntu

 1) Download and install Virtualbox for your OS https://www.virtualbox.org/